History of Japan in Timeline

 1981: Principal Cause of Death

-1987: Railway Privatization
+1987: Privatization of Japanese Railways

-1992: Japan Professional Football League
+1992: Establishment of Japan Professional Football League

-1994: Kenzaburō Ōe Nobel Prize
+1994: Nobel Prize in Literature

-1995: Great Hanshin earthquake
+1995: Great Hanshin Earthquake

-The 1995 Great Hanshin earthquake occurred.
+In 1995, the Great Hanshin earthquake occurred.

 1997: Kyoto Protocol

-1998: Nagano Winter Olympics
+1998: Winter Olympics in Nagano

 Japan hosted the Winter Olympics in Nagano in 1998.

-2000: Happy Monday System Implementation
+2000: Happy Monday System

-2002: FIFA World Cup Co-hosting
+2002: FIFA World Cup

 In 2002, Japan co-hosted the FIFA World Cup with South Korea.

-2006: Basketball World Championship Hosting
+2006: Basketball World Championship

 Japan hosted the official 2006 Basketball World Championship.

-October 4, 2007: SELENE Lunar Explorer
+October 4, 2007: SELENE Lunar Explorer Entered Lunar Orbit

 In 2008, the Japanese Experiment Module (Kibō) was added to the International Space Station during Space Shuttle assembly flights.

-June 11, 2009: SELENE Crash
+June 11, 2009: SELENE Lunar Explorer Crashed into the Moon

 On June 11, 2009, the lunar explorer SELENE was deliberately crashed into the Moon.